e2dmax/gettingandcleaningdata/README.md

 It was collected from the accelerometers from a Samsung Galaxy S smartphone while test subjects were performing different physical activities.

-The script expects the data to be in sub directory of the parent directory containing the script.
-The script does not consume the raw data fiels, but only the preprocessed ones.
+The script expects the data to be unzipped in a sub directory of the parent directory containing the script.
+It also expects it to be in the below file structure.
+The script does not consume the raw data files, but only the post processed ones that are listed below.

   * run_analysis.R
   * __UCI HAR Dataset__
     * __test__